shrianshChari/SlippiStatsBot/readme.md

 ### Using SlippiStatsBot

-To activate Slippi replay file analysis, mention the bot and upload the `.slp` replay file to the message.
+To activate Slippi replay file analysis, call `/analyze` upload the `.slp` replay file to the message.
 SlippiStatsBot will then analyze the replay file and display statistics from the game.

 ![SLP Analysis](./images/gifs/ReplayUpload.gif)